A palliative approach to care is a group effort

 Pamela Durepos

-Pamela Durepos, RN, PhD is an Assistant Professor in the Faculty of Nursing at the University of New Brunswick.
+RN, PhDPamela Durepos, RN, PhD is an Associate Professor in the Faculty of Nursing at the University of New Brunswick.
 Dr Durepos is an Early Career Investigator and her program of research focuses on enhancing care and access to a palliative approach for persons living with dementia and their care partners.
 Prior to becoming a researcher, she worked as a critical care nurse for Hamilton Health Sciences (Hamilton General Hospital) in the Neurotrauma Intensive Care Unit for 16 years.
-Dr Durepos completed graduate studies at McMaster University and has been involved with SPA-LTC for the past 9 years.
+Dr Durepos completed graduate studies at McMaster University and has been involved with SPA-LTC for over 10 year.
 Dr Durepos is currently leading a province-wide project in New Brunswick to support the scale-up of SPA-LTC with long-term care homes.
 She also enjoys collaborating with the Alzheimer Society and is investigating a new Acceptance and Commitment Therapy (ACT) Tele-counselling program for care partners of people living with dementia.
 Pam lives in Fredericton, New Brunswick with her family and dog.

 Caroline Gibbons